For complete course descriptions, please view our catalog.

 This is the second of two four-week rotations designed to enhance the students' knowledge in a disciplinary area of their choosing.
 Students may repeat a rotation of particular interest to them or explore a medical or surgical specialty.
 This final elective may serve as a bridge to employment.

-Philosophy and principles of research process with emphasis on scientific methods of inquiry.
-Topics include epidemiology and its relevance to clinical practice, types of research designs, sampling, measurement, data collection and analysis.
+This course introduces students to evidence based medical practice, including the philosophy and principles of scientific methods of inquiry. topics include library resources, conducting a search for medical literature, interpretation and critical evaluation of medical literature; NIH training modules including IRB training and human subjects research.
 Students will have the opportunity to evaluate current literature from the medical journals in light of research design and data collection.